 Traffic calming measures are applicable in residential neighborhoods where speeding vehicles and/or cut-through traffic are the primary concerns, and traditional police enforcement is found to be unfeasible and/or ineffective.
 Streets must typically be residential in nature for consideration under this policy.
-Traffic calming devices will not typically be placed on Arterial classification streets.
-The following policy and procedures are intended to promote traffic calming measures that are appropriately implemented and are supported by the community.
+The policy is intended to promote traffic calming measures that are appropriately implemented, coordinated with the Town's key departments including Police, Fire, Engineering and Transit, and are supported by the community.
 In addition to citizen requests, traffic calming projects can also be identified by Town staff, Town advisory boards, and/or the Town Council.